An Everlasting Covenant

 Let’s move on now to understanding the bible meaning of the word “everlasting”.
 The Hebrew word, which is translated as “everlasting”, almost always has reference to “time”, but it can have reference to three basic periods of time.
 And here are those three periods of time; A period, “Of long duration”, or a period “of antiquity” (meaning the past) or a period “of futurity” (meaning the future) An example of that, is found in Psalm 90, verse 2; “BEFORE the mountains were brought forth, or before Thou hast formed the earth and the world, even FROM everlasting, TO everlasting, Thou art God!”

 That verse is saying, that even from before the past, and even after the future, God does, exist, and live.
-In that respect, the eternal nature of God is revealed, even though the word “everlasting”, does not mean “eternal”.
-But aside from having reference to God Himself, the word “everlasting” in the scriptures, refers to some period of time.
+In that respect, the eternal nature of God is revealed, even though the word “everlasting”, doesn’t mean “eternal”.
+But aside from having reference to God Himself, the word “everlasting” in the scriptures, refers to a period of time.
 And even though it usually refers to a “long” period of time, there will always be, an end, to that period.

-But the point that I want you to understand, is that when the bible talks about the covenants, that God has made with man, the word “everlasting”, does not mean, that that covenant is eternal.
+But the point that I want you to understand, is that when the bible talks about the covenants, that God has made with man, the word “everlasting”, doesn’t mean that that covenant is eternal.
 It means that it may be “of long duration”, and it may be “perpetual”, involving the past, and the future, but at some point in time, that covenant will end.